Smart Thermostat Savings & Payback Calculator

 Net savings = (A ร— Y) โˆ’ C

-This final number is useful because it answers a practical question: after the number of years you selected, how much better off might you be financially compared with keeping the manual thermostat?
+This final number is useful because it answers a practical question: after the number of years you selected, how much better off might you be financially compared with keeping the manual thermostat and the same habits?

-Suppose your household spends $180 per month on heating and cooling on average.
-You believe a smart thermostat could reduce that spending by 12%, and the thermostat plus installation will cost $250.
-You want to evaluate the upgrade over 5 years.
+Suppose a household spends $180 per month on heating and cooling on average.
+Based on its current schedule and occupancy patterns, it expects a smart thermostat to trim that bill by 12%.
+The thermostat and installation cost $250, and the homeowner wants to examine the result over 5 years.

 First, monthly savings are calculated by multiplying $180 by 0.12.
 That gives $21.60 per month.
 Next, annual savings are found by multiplying $21.60 by 12, which gives $259.20 per year.
 To estimate payback, divide the $250 installed cost by $21.60 in monthly savings.
 The result is about 11.6 months, so the thermostat would pay for itself in just under a year under these assumptions.